masonj5n/clipsync/README.md

 It allows you to yank into the `+` buffer while in a remote `nvim` session and have that yanked content show up in your host system's clipboard.

 ## Requirements
-A (relatively new) Rust toolchain installed.
+A (relatively new) Rust toolchain installed on both the remote and host machines.

 ## Installation